Archaeological Institute of America

-The Archaeological Institute of America (AIA) is North America's oldest society and largest organization devoted to the world of archaeology.
+The Archaeological Institute of America (AIA) is North America's oldest learned society and largest organization devoted to the world of archaeology.
 AIA professionals have carried out archaeological fieldwork around the world and AIA has established research centers and schools in seven countries.
 As of 2019, the society had more than 6,100 members and more than 100 affiliated local societies in the United States and overseas.
 AIA members include professional archaeologists and members of the public.

 The AIA has established many archaeological organizations and protected many historical sites in the world.
-The AIA has hosted an Annual Meeting every year for over 120 years, where archaeologists present their latest work.
+The AIA has hosted an annual meeting every year for over 120 years, where archaeologists present their latest work.
 The institute also has established scholarships for students and awarded archaeologists for their contributions to archaeology.

 The institute publishes a scholarly journal, the American Journal of Archaeology (AJA) and the magazine Archaeology.

 History

 The Archaeological Institute of America was founded in Boston in 1879 by Charles Eliot Norton with his colleagues and friends.
 They formed the society "for furthering and directing the archaeological and artistic investigation and research".
 Norton was the AIA's first president.
 The institute subsequently expanded its reach through the establishment of schools of archaeology around the Mediterranean and in the southwestern United States.